changsongyang/windows-activation/docs/en/clean_install_windows.md

 - When installing Windows, be sure not to use the old version of the installer.
 - That's it.
 The setup will auto-pick the IoT Enterprise edition.

 Alternatively, if you don't want to do that, you can install Windows normally and later change the edition to IoT Enterprise.
 :::

 <br/>

 ::: tip Edition List During Windows Installation

-::: details Click here to view
+::: details If your system has an OEM license

 - If your system has an OEM license installed by the manufacturer on the motherboard, then the Windows setup will not show the edition list and will automatically select the edition based on the license on the motherboard.
 - If you have such hardware and want to view the list of available editions for Windows installation, follow the steps below.